dequelabs/corro/README.md

         key: {
           required: true,
           notEmpty: true,
-          present: [      // must be a member of supplied array 'test 1',
+          any: [          // must be a member of supplied array 'test 1',
             'test 2',
             'test 3'